 Adding 2-stroke can cause more problems than it’s worth

-While, on the surface, it can look like adding 2-stroke oil to diesel might do no real harm or good, that’s not the case.
-See, because of the fact it contains zinc and diesel does not you run the risk of increasing the risk of injector fouling.
+While, on the surface, it can look like adding 2-stroke oil to diesel might do no real harm or good with the wear tests suggesting it might actually be slightly beneficial, that’s not the case.
+See, the addition of 2-stroke oil in diesel (ULSD) can increase the risk of injector fouling.

 Based on industry standards for injector fouling tests, the researchers at SASOL hooked up a brand-new common rail diesel engine (they don’t specify the size or vehicle it was from) with brand-new injectors.
 Running at peak power which was 4400rpm for 16 hours the researchers were looking for any drop in power and fuel pressure to indicate injector fouling.
 Measurements were taken every 30 minutes.
 This first test had fuel dosed with zinc at 1ppm (parts per million) and contained none of the detergents that regular diesel contains.
 Because zinc build-up can break off with fuel flow and thermal contraction (cool down) the engine was stopped after eight hours of running and allowed to cool down.
 At the end of the test, the engine was showing a drop in power and fuel flow of six percent.